madhu1804/Sleeping-Disorder/README.md

 readings from the ECG signs.
 These readings are utilized as information feeds to the classifier, supported through the support vector machine algorithm to aid apnea recognition.

+Technical Specificatios:

+Retrieving the data:  The required data for the study was retrieved from physionet website using WFDB software in MATLAB.
+This data cannot be retrieved directly as it is secured; it can only be retrieved using the WFDB package.
+There are 70 recordings in this dataset.
+For the purpose of the study, 35 records were considered for the learning set and the remaining 35 records were considered for testing the data set.

+Machine learning algorithm : Using the SVM algorithm, the system analyses the information that is provided and predicts whether the person is going to get a Apnea or not.

+ Prediction: By referring to the machine learning principles defined in the model, it is possible to predict whether the person is prone to sleep apnea or not.

+Uniqueness: Our system is unique as we present the diagnosis based on machine learning models that take live values and analyses it on a real time basis.
+This would be very crucial as alerts for coma patients.

+Database : Our system can handle large amounts of data sets and here in the project, we are focusing on the ECG signal dataset.